Brief

 Outcome

-Racing Life is becoming the daily destination for the modern Australian racing fan — the 25–45 year old who follows racing across social and mobile and wants something smarter and more engaging than a form guide or a betting app.
+Racing Life is becoming the daily destination for the modern Australian racing fan, the 25–45 year old who follows the sport on mobile and wants something smarter than a form guide.
 Punters get sharper odds.
 Carnival fans get the culture.
-Everyone gets a community to belong to.